 After attending R.N. and Ronnie Hopper’s no-till meeting in 2013, Kris became interested in implementing the system into his operation.
 Today nearly every acre follows a rotation of cotton followed by multi-species covers.
 Kris looks forward to continuing to better utilize our resources and leave the farm better than he found it for his two boys, Charley and Luke.

-Ronald and Suzanne Meyer live with their daughter Mary near Dalhart, Texas on the family farm.
+Ronald and Suzanne Meyer live with their daughter Mary and son Andrew near Dalhart, Texas on the family farm.
 He has been farming for 28 years.
 The main cash crops he works with are sunflowers, milo, corn, and just starting to work with cotton.
 In the late 90’s he began working with no-till farming and committed fully in 2006.
 The past few years he has begun implementing cover crops such as radishes, rye, barley, oats, turnips, and rape into his rotations.
 He is working on complete soil heath which he realizes will take time.
 He believes that no-till farming is just the beginning of achieving the healthy soil and better crops.

 R. N. is a continuous no-till farmer from Petersburg, TX.
 He and his wife, Lyndi, live on the farm with their three children and grow corn, cotton, and wheat.
 R. N. is one of the founders and current President of No-Till Texas.
 His no-till cropping systems have also been the subject of a long term research project funded by Cotton, Inc. and overseen by the Department of Biological Sciences at Texas Tech University to quantify the effects of no-till and crop rotation on soil microbial populations, carbon levels, water infiltration, fertility, and general soil health.